jramirezl/forecast/README.md

 In the testing load the JSON sample file to load the ``ResponseDto`` which is the root object ``openweathermap`` from the response of the API.

-If there is an error on the input it will return ``400 code`` on sucesss it will return ``200 code`` and if is there is an error on the API will return ``500 code``
+If there is an error on the input it will return ``400 code`` on sucesss it will return ``200 code`` and if there is an error on the API it will return ``500 code``

 To calculate the average of the following dates, it considered the dates after the current date (tomorrow included) and 3 days were counted.

-For testing purpose I created 2 Providers Components
+For testing purposes, I created 2 Provider Components:
-* TimeStampProvider to get the current time and avoid to use PowerMockito in testing
+* TimeStampProvider to get the current time and avoid used PowerMockito in testing
-* ClientBuilderProvider to get the JAX-RS client and avoid to use PowerMockito in testing
+* ClientBuilderProvider to get the JAX-RS client intance and avoid using PowerMockito in testing

 ### Requirements

-You must have installed jsdk 1.8 and the latest gradle version.
+You must have jsdk 1.8 installed and the latest gradle version.

 ### Installation